JetBrains/kotlin-web-site/docs/reference/java-interop.md

 ### Null-Safety and Platform Types

-Any reference in Java may be `null`, which makes Kotlin's requirements of strict null-safety impractical for objects coming from Java.
+Any reference in Java may be *null*{: .keyword }, which makes Kotlin's requirements of strict null-safety impractical for objects coming from Java.
 Types of Java declarations are treated specially in Kotlin and called *platform types*.
 Null-checks are relaxed for such types, so that safety guarantees for them are the same as in Java (see more [below](#mapped-types)).